mukhtar-github/mukhtar-github/README.md

 ### About Me

 Hi 👋!
 I am **Mukhtar**, a Mechanical Engineer transforming into a Software Developer.
-I'm a Fleet Manager at the Transport Section of the Federal High Court of Nigeria.
+I'm a Fleet Manager at the Transport Section of the Organization I work.
 I started learning programming in October 2018, and so far, the time metrics in my programming journey have amounted to about 2500 hours on counting.

 ### What I'm Working on